 Perhaps there’s no better time for a story like this: for the industry to see a theatre open their doors for the first time, rather than close them for the last.
 With such an optimistic outlook and sincere devotion to their local community, they seem a golden goose in a vast flock of London theatre companies.
 We can only look forward to seeing what golden eggs they produce.

-For more information and tickets to upcoming shows, visit their website.
+For more information and tickets to upcoming shows, visit the Golden Goose website.